-Benzonatate acts peripherally by anesthetizing the stretch receptors located in the respiratory passages, lungs, and pleura by dampening their activity and thereby reducing the cough reflex at its source.
+Benzonatate Capsule acts peripherally by anesthetizing the stretch receptors located in the respiratory passages, lungs, and pleura by dampening their activity and thereby reducing the cough reflex at its source.
 It begins to act within 15 to 20 minutes and its effect lasts for 3 to 8 hours.
-Benzonatate capsules have no inhibitory effect on the respiratory center in recommended dosage.
+Benzonatate Capsule has no inhibitory effect on the respiratory center in recommended dosage.

 Indications and Usage for Benzonatate

 Severe hypersensitivity reactions (including bronchospasm, laryngospasm and cardiovascular collapse) have been reported which are possibly related to local anesthesia from sucking or chewing the capsule instead of swallowing it.
 Severe reactions have required intervention with vasopressor agents and supportive measures.

 Isolated instances of bizarre behavior, including mental confusion and visual hallucinations, have also been reported in patients taking Benzonatate Capsule in combination with other prescribed drugs.

 Keep Benzonatate Capsules out of reach of children.
 Accidental ingestion of Benzonatate Capsules resulting in death has been reported in children below age 10.
 Signs and symptoms of overdose have been reported within 15-20 minutes and death has been reported within one hour of ingestion.
 If accidental ingestion occurs, seek medical attention immediately (see OVERDOSAGE).